A Letter to the Mother of my Step Children

 I remember seeing a plump two-year old baby about six years ago.
 I wanted to scoop her into my arms and gobble up those chub chub cheeks of hers.
 Instead, I waited and watched, until she felt comfortable with me.
 It took more than a year.

-At the same time, I met a precocious, wiser than her years four-year-old, spitting spunk and sass.
+At the same time, I met a precocious, wiser-than-her-years four-year-old, spitting spunk and sass.
 I wanted to take her hand and run off into the land of make-believe.
-Instead, I told her how mommy is magical and I would never have that magic, because her mom is special like that.
+Instead, I told her how mommy is magical and I would never have that magic, because her mommy is very special like that.

 I am only a small part of their world.
 You are their caretaker, guide, and example.
 You are their lifeline, their planner, and the one who tucks them in.
 Your soul is part of those two little bodies.
 Even when it is not your weekend, you are very much part of their every second with us.